labasef/fastapi-demo/README.md

 Environment variables are set in the `.env` file.
 The environment variables are used across the project for example for defining database connection parameters once and for all.
 To make them accessible from inside a docker container, you should pass them in the service definition in the `docker-compose.yml` file.
 The variables passed to the docker container can be accessed in python using `os.getenv("VARIABLE")`.

-When you add and/or change an environment variable in the `.env` file, you will need to recreate and restart the container using `docker-compose up`.
+When you add and/or change an environment variable in the `.env` file, you will need to recreate and restart the container using `docker compose up`.

 ### Tools :wrench: